jon-jacky/home/commonplace.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

+11 Jan 2026  <a name="11-Jan-2026"></a>

+- Literature, Lies, and Life, review of *When All the Men Wore Hats* by Susan Cheever, *TLS* Dec 12 2025, p.
+3 (no link):

+  The book by Susan Cheever is about her father, the author John Cheever.

+  "The epigraph, an excerpt from John Cheever's journals, includes the following sentence: 'As for Susie, she makes the error of daring not to have been invented by me, of laughing at the wrong times and of speaking lines I have not written'."

  6 Dec 2025, 11 Jan 2026  <a name="6-Dec-2025"></a>

 - *Minor Black Figures* by Brandon Taylor.
 Chapter 10, pps.
 245 -- 246